joeldipops/StealthJrpg/README.md

 This is a stealth JRPG where the goal of turn-based battles is to sneak past or quietly disable enemies rather than attacking them head on with axes, gun-blades and fists.

+# Themes

+This narrative will explore themes of Power and Trust.
+The main plot naturally follows an authoritarian regime exerting their power over the population, and the power that individuals and collectivism have or do not have to subvert it.
+We see trust and distrust in some of the following ways:
+- The trust that the siblings have for each other
+- That the parents, as members of a resistance never know how they can trust.
+- They are even concerned that their children inadvertently outed them, leading to their imprisonment/the inciting incident.
+- The parents put most of their heart and soul towards working with the resistance, leading towards a level of neglect of their children, so their is also a lack of trust from the children towards their parents.
+Over the course of the narrative, the family will overcome this.
+- On the other hand, the people in power are each playing their own games against each other, and can never fully trust their allies.
+- The climax will come down to the family exploiting the authorities' mistrust of each other inorder to bring them down.
+- At least one way this will emerge in gameplay is that certain status conditions will be  more effective against characters less inclined to trust their allies.

 # Battle Screen

 - Ring of 8 tiles, plus 1 in the centre.